pslacerda/gmx/README.md

 _Simple checkpointed Gromacs scripting framework for Python_

-There are some libraries around there that wraps gromacs commands to easy its usage (e.g. [GromacsWrapper](http://gromacswrapper.readthedocs.io/)).
-This one isn't a library, it's a framework. `gmxscript`was designed to allow programmers and non-programmers to do reproducible science writting Gromacs scripts.
+There are some libraries around there wrapping gromacs commands (e.g. [GromacsWrapper](http://gromacswrapper.readthedocs.io/)).
+This one isn't a library, it's a framework. `gmxscript`was designed to allow programmers and non-programmers to do reproducible science with Gromacs.

 ```python